gyetmarton/BonMal/README.md

   - "prop" (default) - proportional to the ratios of the risk-groups.
 - **Transition_rules**:   For the model_type "PR" and "stp" set the Transition rule.
 It has to be a list, first element is the 0-claim, then 1-claim, up to the          "max_nbr_of_claims" (Eg. [1,-2, -4]).
 If there is less rules given (at least 2 element needed), then the twice of the last one considered for the remaining claims.
 - **periods**: Periods of time considered in the Multi-period optimisation.
 If it is 0, then the stationary model is considered. (_only implemented to the "joint" model with "U" type transition rules)_
+- **observable**: If "True", then the observable risks are also considered.
+"

 ### Solver parameters
 - **solver**: Set the solver for the model.
 Currently implemented: